 Brian Braithwaite: Brian takes the time to become informed on issues.
 He comes to council meeting prepared and makes an effort to reach out to constituents.
-What many don’t know is the Brian initiated the employee policy change that eliminated the unlimited accrual of vacation hours.
+What many don’t know is that Brian initiated the employee policy change that eliminated the unlimited accrual of vacation hours.
 It is easy to disagree with Brian without the conversation becoming disagreeable.
 He tries to take the long view on issues (i.e. how will this impact the community in 10 – 20 years).

 Tim Irwin: Tim is a good listener.
 He advocates for limited government and when looking at budget requests frequently asks the requestor is this an item for which you would be willing to take money from your neighbor by force.
 Good question.
 Although he is willing to advocate for a position, when it becomes clear that he does not have the votes he will move on so that other issues may be tackled.
 Like Brian, we can disagree and maintain our friendship.

 I think both Brian and Tim I. have served the city well and I would love to continue working with them.
 They both have my support.

 Tim Heyrend: Tim brings to the table experience in civil engineering.
 Specifically city infrastructure (sewer, water, roads).
 He currently works for West Jordan and has an understanding of city government.
 Tim is very transparent and does not hesitate to let you know his views.
-He is passionate about finding way to reduce the cost to the of maintaining our roads.
+He is passionate about finding ways to reduce the cost to the of maintaining our roads.
 I’ve encouraged him to run because I think his informed perspective on this would add value to the city.
-While I don’t always agree with Tim I do like that I know where he stands and why, which as I stated earlier would provide me with the opportunity to provide additional information that may help him understand my point of view – who knows in the course of a discussion why I attempt to persuade I might even change my mind .
+While I don’t won’t always agree with Tim I do like that I know where he stands and why – I like that..
+As I stated earlier knowing why someone holds a position provides others opportunity to attempt to persuade.
+Who knows in the course of a discussion why I attempt to persuade I might even change my mind .